Best Business Directories for Startups: 6 Essential Listing Sites to Boost Visibility

 TL;DR

-- Google My Business, Yelp, and LinkedIn are top-tier business directories every startup should prioritize
+- Google My Business, Yelp, and LinkedIn are top-tier startup listing sites every founder should prioritize

 - Industry-specific directories often deliver higher-quality leads than general platforms